-Gordon objective function by allowing the value attached to surprise inflation to be generated exogenously by an AR1 stochastic process with autocorrelation coefficient $\rho > 0$.
+Cukierman and Meltzer [1985] present a model of monetary policymaking in which the monetary authority is able to choose a degree of policy secrecy.
+The monetary authority maximizes a Barro and Gordon [1983] objective function in which deviations from price stability are costly, yet inflation surprises are valued.
+Cukierman and Meltzer generalize the Barro and Gordon objective function by allowing the value attached to surprise inflation to be generated exogenously by an ARI stochastic process with autocorrelation coefficient $\rho > 0$.
 In addition, monetary authority preferences are private information in the sense that the public cannot observe them directly.
 The monetary authority is unable to precommit its money stock instrument.
 However, it is able to precommit to a technology that adds noise to targeted money growth.
-Consequently, the monetary authority is allowed to choose (1) a function relating targeted money growth to the current value attached to surprise inflation, and (2) a variance of monetary noise, causing actual money growth to differ randomly from its target.49
+Consequently, the monetary authority is allowed to choose (1) a function relating targeted money growth to the current value attached to surprise inflation, and (2) a variance of monetary noise, causing actual money growth to differ randomly from its target.

-Cukierman and Meltzer find that for $\rho > 0$ and a sufficiently high rate of time preference the monetary authority will choose a non-zero noise variance even if perfect control of the money stock is technologically feasible.
+Cukierman and Meltzer find that for p>0 and a sufficiently high rate of time preference the monetary authority will choose a nonzero noise variance even if perfect control of the money stock is technologically feasible.
 The noise variance operates entirely through its effect on the public's inflation forecast.
 Because the monetary authority has incentive to create surprises, its announcements completely lack credibility.
 Therefore, the public's forecast must be conditioned exclusively on observable policy actions, i.e., money growth.
-Noise introduction can lengthen the distributed lag on money growth in the public's forecast equation, making the public become more slowly aware of shifts in monetary authority preferences.
+Introducing noise at least initially tends to lengthen the distributed lag on money growth in the public's forecast equation, making the public become more slowly aware of shifts in monetary authority preferences.
 This, in turn, raises the net benefit to the monetary authority from surprise creation by putting off the induced increase in expected inflation.

 With zero noise, the public can completely infer monetary authority preferences by observing money growth realizations alone.
 The resulting equilibrium is then identical to one in which information on monetary authority preferences is public.
-Introducing noise therefore amounts to keeping information on monetary authority preferences and targets secret.50
+Introducing noise therefore